jerodarko/DbSession/Infrastructure.md

 1. Open **AWS Console** by clicking on link https://console.aws.amazon.com/console/home?region=us-east-1
 2. Under Services open EC2 (under group Compute)
-3. From right side menu open **Key Pairs**
+3. From left side menu open **Key Pairs**
 4. Create Key pair
     1. Give a name
     2. Save the pem file as generated which would be required later to SSH to ec2 client.
-5. Open link http://bit.ly/2Zia9yE in a new window and copy the raw JSON
+5. Open link http://bit.ly/2Zia9yE in a new window and copy the raw JSON (Click on RAW tab)
 6. Open a text editor and paste the JSON contents and save file as *DBSession.json* locally.
 7. Open Cloudformation console https://console.aws.amazon.com/cloudformation/home?region=us-east-1
 8. Click on **Create Stack**